codefog/contao-events_subscriptions/docs/06-notifications.md

    does not need to be chosen anywhere, all of this notification types will be sent upon unsubscription.
    **Note:** this notification is also sent when the user is unsubscribed from the event in the backend!

+4. **Event waiting list promotion**

+   This notification type is used to update the member waiting list status.
+It is sent only if the subscription promotes from a waiting list to the subscriber list due to an unsubscription of a different member.
+   **Note:** this notification is also sent when the other user is unsubscribed from the event in the backend!

 ## Available tokens